pravi1991/ci-cd/README.md

 ### Steps
 I am using Jenkins Declrative Pipeli syntax.
-My jenkins setup has a master and a worker node setup in Google Cloud Platform.
+My jenkins setup has a master and a worker node setup in Google Cloud Platform using terraform ([resource template](infra/gcp.tf))